 I wrote!
 Reader NotesGo to section

-Summer comes and in our head only one order appears, in capital letters and red - BIRRA.
-The beer fills ice cream boxes and bars; it strolls around grills, swimming pools, terraces, patios and rows for bathing.
-In different formats and colors, the beer comes to brighten our lives, refresh our bodies and lengthen our encounters.
+Summer arrives and in our head only one order appears, in capital and red letters: BIRRA.
+The beer fills refrigerators and bars; you stroll around grills, swimming pools, terraces, patios and rows for the bath.
+In different formats and colors, the birra arrives to brighten our life, refresh our body and extend our meetings.

-On January 19, the Brewery Worker's Day is celebrated since on that date, but in 1936, the Federation of Brewers and Allied Workers of the Argentine Republic (FOCARA) was created, which currently represents brewing, malting, yeast and related workers under the name Argentine Federation of Brewers and Allied Workers (FATCA).
+On January 19, the Brewer Workers' Day is celebrated as on that date, but in 1936, the Federation of Brewers and Allied Workers of the Argentine Republic (FOCARA) was created, which currently represents brewing, malter, yeast and related workers under the name Federacio and Allied Workers. oacute; n Argentina of Brewing and Allied Workers (FATCA).

-With about 40 litres per capita per year, beer represents — roughly — 60% of the consumption of alcoholic beverages among Argentines.
-There are also wine, fernet and so many other appetizers, but here we love beer above all things.
+With about 40 litres per capita per year, beer accounts for approximately 60% of the consumption of alcoholic beverages among Argentines.
+There are also wine, fernet and so many other appetizers, but around here we love beer above all things.

-For this reason, today more than ever, we want to thank the brewing workers for bringing us our beer every day.
+That is why today more than ever, we want to thank the brewers for bringing us our own beer every day.
 Cheers!

 Publication Date: 18/04/2018